jinhwankim6557/fork-issuer-server/docs/admin/OpenDID_IssuerAdmin_Operation_Guide.md

 The main items that can be configured in the Issuer Admin Console are as follows:

 - **Issuer Basic Information Management**
   - Issuer server registration and status verification
-- **VC Issuance Item Management**
+- **VC Management**
   - Namespace registration and item configuration
   - VC Schema registration and management
   - Issuance policy (Profile) configuration
+- **ZKP Management**
+  - ZKP Namespace registration and item configuration
+  - Credential Schema registration and management
+  - Credential Definition registration and management
 - **User and VC History Management**
   - Management of users eligible for issuance
   - Verification and status tracking of issued VC lists

 # 2. Basic Manual